ioannist/crowdrecords/readme.md

 -   Dilution by voting, shifting weight of votes, lose the ballot
 -   Dilution by voting, Dilution voting done, trying to create a new dilution request before set time, reject
 -   Dilution by voting, Dilution voting done, trying to create a new dilution request after set time, creates successfully

--   Haywire
--   -   Create 3 contribution from 3 accounts different after interval of 10 blocks each, declare the winner for the last one first, check balance.
-New contribution created, now vote 1 for yes and 1 for no (66% winning), now declare winners for the first 2 (This will change the balance to less then 66% in winning side), then declare winner should lose.

 ### Sale Contract